Alsafy01/Deep-Learning/Lab2/README (2).md

 ---

 ### Notes:
-- The target accuracy for this project is 95% or higher.
+- The target accuracy for this project is 95% or higher, and the current model achieved 100%.
 - Hyperparameter tuning (e.g., the number of layers, neurons, learning rate) can be performed to optimize the model's performance.

 ---